SandeR2012/explore-flask/chapters/blueprints.md

     URL & Route & Description \\
     \hline
     sitemaker.com & \textit{sitemaker/home} & Just a vanilla blueprint.
 Views, templates and static files for \textit{index.html}, \textit{about.html} and \textit{pricing.html}. \\
-    bigdaddy.sitemaker.com & \textit{sitemaker/site} & This blueprint uses a dynamic subdomain and includes the elements of the user’s website.
-We’ll go over some of the code used to implement this blueprint below. \\
+    bigdaddy.sitemaker.com & \textit{sitemaker/site} & This blueprint uses a dynamic subdomain and includes the elements of the user's website.
+We'll go over some of the code used to implement this blueprint below. \\
     bigdaddy.sitemaker.com/admin & \textit{sitemaker/dash} & This blueprint could use both a dynamic subdomain and a URL prefix by combining the techniques in this section with those from the previous section. \\
     \hline
 \end{tabular}
 \end{table}

 We can define our dynamic subdomain the same way we defined our URL prefix.
-Both options (in the blueprint directory or in the top-level _\_\_init\_\_.py_) are available, but once again we’ll keep the definitions in *sitemaker/\_\_init.py\_\_*.
+Both options (in the blueprint directory or in the top-level _\_\_init\_\_.py_) are available, but once again we'll keep the definitions in *sitemaker/\_\_init.py\_\_*.

 \begin{codelisting}
 \label{code:subd2}